ted-tanner/entries-backend/Readme.md

 * Password reset flow
 * Send the server's time in the heartbeat?
 * Endpoint for checking if user is listed for deletion
+* Create user endpoint must have an `acknowledge_agreement` field.
+If the field is false, the endpoint returns a 400 error
+* White paper, security audit

 *By 9/16*